 Upon dragging my butt outta bed, I immediately noticed my left tight and sore Achilles’ tendon, comparable to what Achilles tendinitis feels like.
 On top of all that, I could not seem to find any energy.
-I mean, I seriously ran out of breath just by walking a short distance.
+I’m not exaggerating when I say I was winded after only walking a short distance.

-Keep in mind, Sherlock over here had yet to think the symptoms might actually be side effects of the meds.
+Keep in mind, Sherlock over here had yet to think the symptoms might actually be side effects of Bactrim.
 I was too preoccupied convincing myself that I had contracted the big T.

 Ok, I know what you’re thinking.